 Drugs that improve clotting or reduce blood loss When a patient is bleeding or is likely to bleed, there are several drugs that can be administered which can assist in clot formation, therefore, reducing the likelihood of the bleed becoming catastrophic.
 Drug More information Tranexamic Acid (TXA) TXA is an antifibrinolytic drug.
 It inhibits the breakdown of clots and reduces inflammation.
 It is recommended by NICE NG24 and NICE QS 138 that TXA be administered to adults who are having surgery where moderate blood loss can be expected.
-(15) Several large-scale studies have shown their efficacy in traumatic bleeding (CRASH-2), (34) traumatic brain injury (CRASH-3)(36) and obstetric haemorrhage (WOMAN).
+(15) Several large-scale studies have shown their efficacy in traumatic bleeding (CRASH-2), (34) traumatic brain injury (CRASH-3) (36) and obstetric haemorrhage (WOMAN).
 (36) BSH Major Haemorrhage guidelines recommended its use in major haemorrhage, (37) however, subsequent results from the HALT-IT trial, indicate that it has no benefit in GI bleeding, therefore it should not be used in these cases.
 (38) There is a specific TXA toolkit developed by the PBM team , which details the indications for use in detail.
-Fibrinogen Concentrates Fibrinogen concentrates are primarily licensed for patients with congenital fibrinogen defects, however, they can be used in bleeding patients to correct low fibrinogen levels as an alternative to cryoprecipitate.
-This is off license indication in most circumstances.
+Fibrinogen Concentrates Fibrinogen concentrates are primarily licensed for patients with congenital fibrinogen defects; however, they can be used in bleeding patients to correct low fibrinogen levels as an alternative to cryoprecipitate.
+This may be an off-licence indication, please check individual manufacturers Summary of Product Characteristics (SmPC) for specific licensing indications.
 Some hospitals will include fibrinogen concentrate in their major haemorrhage protocols for this reason, however, there is a lack of independent clinical trials confirming its safety and efficacy.
-(39) NEONATES/PAEDIATRICS NICE Blood Transfusion Guidelines NG24 (patients > 1 year old) suggest cell salvage should not be routinely used without tranexamic acid administration and for children undergoing surgery, where moderate blood loss is expected, TXA should be considered.
-(12) BSH (2016) recommends consideration of antifibrinolytic therapy in neonates and children undergoing cardiac surgery at high risk of significant bleeding, and support its use in paediatric trauma.(11) BSH (2016) also recommends appropriate pre-operative vitamin K replacement, the management of routine anticoagulant therapy by stopping or reversing the therapy, or bridging with low molecular weight heparin as per children's British National Formulary (BNF) guidance.
-For clinically significant bleeding following cardiopulmonary bypass and a platelet count <100 × 109 /l, PT or APTT >1.5 times midpoint of normal range, fibrinogen <1.5 g/l specific component replacement may be warranted, but due to insufficient evidence, (11) fibrinogen concentrate is not currently licensed in children.
+(39) NEONATES/PAEDIATRICS NICE Blood Transfusion Guidelines NG24 (patients > 1 year old) suggest cell salvage should not be routinely used without tranexamic acid administration and for children undergoing surgery, where moderate blood loss is expected, TXA should be considered.(12) BSH (2016) recommends consideration of antifibrinolytic therapy in neonates and children undergoing cardiac surgery at high risk of significant bleeding and support its use in paediatric trauma.(11) BSH (2016) also recommends appropriate pre-operative vitamin K replacement, the management of routine anticoagulant therapy by stopping or reversing the therapy or bridging with low molecular weight heparin as per children's British National Formulary (BNF) guidance.
+For clinically significant bleeding following cardiopulmonary bypass and a platelet count $<100 \times 10^9$ /l, PT or APTT >1.5 times midpoint of normal range, fibrinogen <1.5 g/l specific component replacement may be warranted, but due to insufficient evidence,(11) fibrinogen concentrate is not currently licensed in children.